ChrisTowles/blog/content/blog/migrate-vue-2-with-vuetify-and-jest-to-vite-and-vitest.md

 So my main project at work is a [Vue 2](https://vuejs.org/) and [Vuetify 2](https://vuetifyjs.com/) site, but privately I have been playing with [Vue 3](https://vuejs.org/) and loved the [Composition API](https://staging.vuejs.org/guide/introduction.html#api-styles) to avoid `mixins`.
 Due to some new features, we are planning to build soon.
 I wanted to write it in `Vue 3`, to prevent needing to migrate it later.

 I wanted to investigate how to migrate from `Vue 2` to `Vue 3`.
-I planned to use the amazing [Migration Build](https://v3.vuejs.org/guide/migration/migration-build.html) to allow `Vue 3` to use most `Vue 2` components during a migration period.
+Furthermore, I planned to use the amazing [Migration Build](https://v3.vuejs.org/guide/migration/migration-build.html) to allow `Vue 3` to use most `Vue 2` components during a migration period.
 Which is much less risky for a large project.

 I took a rough hack at doing the migration leaving only a handful of pages to test over a day to see how likely the migration was.
 I had to upgrade `Vuetify` from `2.X.X` to an early beta version of `3.X.X`.
 However I was unable to get anything more than a few `v-cards` and `v-btn` was working.
-A peer on another work team had said as much but I hadn't listened.
+A peer on another work team had said as much, but I hadn't listened.
 My bad.

 ## Vuetify 3 is not ready of 2021-12-18

 Unfortunately, `Vuetify` is not ready for `Vue 3` as of 2021-12-18.
-I tried the beta [@vuetify/nightly](https://www.npmjs.com/package/@vuetify/nightly) but it's far from ready.
+I tried the beta [@vuetify/nightly](https://www.npmjs.com/package/@vuetify/nightly), but it's far from ready.
 The documentation said it's to ship in February but looking at the missing functionality I doubted it.

 I joined the discord community and got caught up on the most recent updates.
 Basicity it's going to take a little longer which is ok.
 It's open source and it's not like I've contributed any pull requests.
 It's been a great framework and recommend it to everyone.